hlilab/minisv.py/README.md

 ## <a name="process"></a>Data preprocessing

-We provide [all scripts](https://github.com/qinqian/pangenome_sv_benchmarking) for processing the bam, cram file to prepare input data for gaftools.
+We provide [all scripts](https://github.com/qinqian/pangenome_sv_benchmarking) for processing the bam, cram file to prepare input data for minisv.

 Get the reference graph and linear genome,